Wilson Carabalí

-Wilson Iván Carabalí Gonzales (born 11 August 1972 in Guayaquil) is an Ecuadorian football manager and former player who played as a defender.
+Wilson Iván Carabalí Gonzales (born 11 August 1972) is an Ecuadorian football manager and former player who played as a defender.
 He is the current assistant manager of 9 de Octubre.

 Personal life

-Wilson Carabalí is the father of the also Ecuadorian men's footballers Omar Carabalí and Wilson Carabalí Jr., who serve on the lower of Colo-Colo of Chile.
+Wilson Carabalí was born in Guayaquil.
+He is the father of the also Ecuadorian men's footballers Omar Carabalí and Wilson Carabalí Jr., who serve on the lower of Colo-Colo of Chile.